 “To achieve this status I feel I have been given a great opportunity to demonstrate that my experience in my placement year was of great value.
-It is rewarding to be recognised at such an early stage in my career giving me an advantage in such a competitive environment.
-I think being recognised at this stage in my career will help show employers that I have the competence to advance in my work and within a large engineering firm.
+It is rewarding to be recognised at such an early stage in my career, giving me an advantage in such a competitive environment.
+I think it will help show employers that I have the competence to advance in my work and within a large engineering firm.

-“I think it is great that the IET are offering this form of official professional recognition to me and other young engineers in my position.
-It is rewarding to have their support and the expertise in developing young engineers to being competent throughout their careers,” he adds.
+“I think it is great that the IET is offering this form of official professional recognition to me and other young engineers in my position.
+It is rewarding to have its support and expertise in developing young engineers to being competent throughout their careers,” he adds.

 Want to find out if your time in a work experience placement qualifies you for EngTech or ICT Technician (ICTTech) professional registration?
-Be sure to check in with your tutor, IET liaison or head over to our How to apply for student technician registration page for further information on the competencies needed and how to apply.
+Be sure to check in with your tutor, IET liaison or head over to our technician professional registration for students page for further information on the competencies needed and how to apply.